If you’re considering implementing new processes or technology, it’s time to start thinking about how you will ensure employee buy-in.

 5. Resistance Management Plan

 While the steps above can help curtail resistance, the reality is that it can still occur.
-When it does, you need to have a plan in place to mitigate it as soon as possible.
-One loud voice of dissention can be enough to instill fear and uncertainty into your entire workforce.
+When it does, you need to have a plan in place to mitigate it as soon as possible because one loud voice of dissention can be enough to instill fear into your entire workforce.

-Within this plan, identify the steps that you will take to understand and proactively manage resistance across your workforce.
-Each team leader should be aware of this plan and know how to implement the steps in their own departments.
+Within your resistance management plan, identify the steps you will take to assess and manage resistance across your workforce.
+Each team leader should be familiar with this plan and know how to implement the steps in their own departments.

 6. Reinforcement and Results Management